 The Branch offers student membership to undergraduates who are following a recognised course of study which includes Statistics.
-The subscription for a student member is \$5 per annum.
+The subscription for a student member is \$11 per annum.

-The regular general meetings of the Branch are held usually on the second Thursday of each month from March to November.
+The regular general meetings of the Branch are held usually on the second Tuesday of each month from March to November.
 The Branch conducts a Research Section, and membership of this group is open to members of the Branch free of charge.
-Each year the Branch also conducts a symposium for the study and discussion of particular statistical techniques or of statistical methods in a specialised field; symposia are open to members at reduced rates.
+Each year the Branch also conducts a symposium for the study and discussion of particular statistical techniques or of statistical methods in a specialized field; symposia are open to members at reduced rates.

-Members of the Branch receive The Australian Journal of Statistics, which is published three times a year by the Statistical Society of Australia.
+Members of the Branch receive The Australian Journal of Statistics, which is published three times a year by the Statistical Society of Australia, together with the Society's Newsletter.

 Applications and requests for further information should be sent to the Hon.
-Secretary, Dr G. H. Cooney, Department of Mathematical Statistics, University of Sydney 2006.
+Secretary, Dr K. G. Russell, Department of Statistics, the University of NSW, PO Box 1 Kensington, 2033.